semaphoreci/book-cicd-docker-kubernetes/chapters/05-tutorial.md

       value: bar
 ```

-When a job starts, Semaphore preloads some special variables\[4\].
+When a job starts, Semaphore preloads some special variables\[6\].
 One
-of these is called `SEMAPHORE_WORKFLOW_ID` and we'll use it, later on,
+of these is called `$SEMAPHORE_WORKFLOW_ID` and contains a unique string
+that is preserved for all pipelines in a given run.
+We’ll use it to
-to tag our images with a unique ID.
+uniquely tag our Docker images.

 Also, blocks can have **secrets**.
 Secrets contain sensitive information
-that we can’t have in a Git repository.
+that doesn’t belong in a Git repository.
 Secrets import environment
-variables and files into the job\[5\]:
+variables and files into the job\[7\]:

 ``` yaml
 secrets: